1940

 As notated on page 1942, a page dedicated to TWA Pilot Robby Robinson (Jack Frye’s personal

-executive pilot) we see another image in color of this plane, taken remarkably, at the exact
+executive pilot) we see another (color) image taken, remarkably, at the exact same time frame

-same time frame and location as Reinhold’s image (see color photo above).
-This is conclusion is
+and location as Reinhold’s image (see color photo above).
+This conclusion is derived by the

-derived by the position of the plane within the parking markers, background, and the unusual
+position of the plane within the parking markers, background, and the unusual markings of

-markings of the plane.
-To locate and identify 2 photos, of one of Jack’s planes, taken within
+the plane.
+To locate and identify 2 photos of one of Jack’s planes taken within days of each

-days of each other after 70 years from 2 vastly different sources, is well, in my opinion, one in
+other, after 70 years, from 2 vastly different sources, well, in my opinion, is one in a million.

-a million.
-Especially for a plane, in which, only about 12 early images have survived to this
+Especially, for a plane where only about 12 early images have survived to this day!

-has left us with this rare treasure.
-There is NO OTHER color photo of this plane known from
+Frye, has left us with this rare treasure.
+There is NO OTHER color photo (slide) of this plane

-this period of TWA ownership- 1942!
-This one is from a slide.
-We find from documentation of
+known from this period of TWA ownership (1942)!
+We find from documentation of Robby’s

-Robby’s TWA notes that the date of the photo is either November 19th - November 24th, 1942,
+TWA notes that the date of the photo is either, November 19th through November 24th 1942,

-or another trip to Sedona, on January 8th - January 13th, 1943.
+or another trip to Sedona, January 8th through January 13th 1943.
 This means that Reinhold’s

 image would be the exact same date.